 In a way, bonding is like a simplified version of a veneer or a crown.
 While it can’t withstand the kind of abuse that those solutions can, bonding works well in a variety of situations.
 This is a process where a tooth-colored resin material is used to repair chips and cracks on teeth as well as to change the shape of a tooth or to close gaps between teeth.
 It can also be used to repair a decayed tooth or to fully restore badly damaged teeth.
 The resin that is used is matched closely with the color of your teeth so that it looks exactly like your natural teeth when the process is done.
 The procedure typically takes from thirty to sixty minutes per tooth and begins with slightly roughening the surface of the tooth and applying a conditioning liquid.
 Then the putty-like resin is put on the tooth surface and molded to create the desired result.
 Once the tooth repair or correction is done, a special light is used to harden the resin and bond it to your tooth.
 Bonding materials usually last from three to ten years before needing to be touched up or replaced.

 Enamel shaping is the opposite of dental bonding.
 Also known as contouring, this is a process that can be used to fix minor problems in the shape or texture of your teeth such as small chips or pits in a tooth’s enamel or even irregular or uneven teeth.
-During the process, your dentist will use a sanding disk or fine diamond burs to sand your tooth or teeth to remove any roughness or pits or to slightly reshape them.
+During the process, your bonding & enamel shaping dentist Fishers will use a sanding disk or fine diamond burs to sand your tooth or teeth to remove any roughness or pits or to slightly reshape them.
 Once your teeth are smoothed and/or reshaped, they will be polished to finish the process.